What Is Your Definition Of The Word "Antique"?

 Currently we ship within the US and Canada.
 We will also ship to the UK, Australia, and other select countries worldwide.
 Please contact us prior to purchasing so that we may check on insurance requirements and provide you with a shipping quote.
 Shipping fees do not include duties or taxes which may be applicable based upon your country's requirements and are the purchaser's responsibility.

 How Do I Make A Purchase?

 You can either purchase via our website (credit card or PayPal) or call us and we can take your information over the phone.
-You can find the information on our Customer Service Page via the link at the bottom of every page.
+You can find the information on Ordering & Payment page under Support via the link at the bottom of every page.

 Will I Receive An Order Confirmation And A Shipping Notification?

 Yes.
 After you place an order with us, you will receive an automatic email to confirm your order and a second email to notify you that your purchase has been shipped.
 The email will contain your tracking number so that you can follow its progress and approximate delivery date.
 If it doesn't arrive by its estimated shipping date, please let us know.